-These free Arctic Animal Alphabet printables are designed with adorable polar animals and are perfect for teaching preschoolers letter recognition, phonics and handwriting.
-Add them to your preschool arctic animal activities this winter.
+These free Preschool Arctic Animal Activity Mats are designed with adorable polar animals and are perfect for teaching preschoolers letter recognition, phonics and handwriting.
+Add them to your preschool alphabet activities this winter.

 3 Literacy Based Arctic Animal Activities

 An arctic animals theme always carries interest for preschoolers.
 The fact that animals can live in sub zero climate where hardly any plants grow is fascinating to preschoolers.
 It offers a world of interest that is vastly different from (most of) our own.

 Plus, have you ever met a preschooler who doesn’t love playing the the snow?

 And how can you teach arctic animal activities in preschool without mentioning snow (and doing a little exploring)?